Man hurt when wind rips giant metal awning from KC store

-KANSAS CITY, MO (KCTV) – Monday’s intense winds tore a large metal awning off a Kansas City building.
+KANSAS CITY, Missouri (KCTV) -- Monday’s intense winds tore a large metal awning off a Kansas City building.
 It fell on a man who was getting out of a car below it, sending him to the hospital.

 It’s a sight that stunned people who come to the strip mall at Blue Ridge Boulevard and Longview Road to shop.